-Considered to be the first capital of Sri Lanka (from 4th century CE to 11 century CE), Anuradhapura lies 205 kms North-East of Colombo.
+Considered to be the first capital of Sri Lanka (from 4th century CE to 11 century CE), Anuradhapura lies 205 km northeast of Colombo.
 This distance may take up to 6 hours by road.

 #5.
 Canals of Amsterdam, The Netherlands

-More than one hundred kilometers of canals, about 90 islands and around 1,500 bridges are there in Amsterdam.
-The three main canals from 17th century – Herengracht, Prinsengracht, and Keizersgracht – were dug during the Dutch Golden Age.
+More than one hundred kilometres of canals, about 90 islands, and around 1,500 bridges are there in Amsterdam.
+The three main canals from the 17th century – Herengracht, Prinsengracht, and Keizersgracht – were dug during the Dutch Golden Age.
 These form concentric belts around the city, the Grachtengordel.

 These canals are the keystone of Amsterdam’s exemplary city planning and were inscribed as UNESCO World Heritage site in 2010.